 Our current and anticipated future dependence upon these third-party manufacturers may adversely affect our ability to develop and commercialize product candidates on a timely and competitive basis, which could have an adverse effect on sales, results of operations and financial condition.
 If we were required to transfer manufacturing processes to other third-party manufacturers and we were able to identify an alternative manufacturer, we would still need to satisfy various regulatory requirements.
 Satisfaction of these requirements could cause us to experience significant delays in receiving an adequate supply of our products and products in development and could be costly.
 Moreover, we may not be able to transfer processes that are proprietary to the manufacturer, if any.
 These manufacturers may not be able to produce material on a timely basis or manufacture material at the quality level or in the quantity required to meet our development timelines and applicable regulatory requirements and may also experience a shortage in qualified personnel.
-Our third-party manufacturers import certain materials from China to produce our products.
-The tensions between the US and China have led to a series of tariffs and sanctions being imposed by the US on imports from China mainland, as well as other business restrictions.
-Such tensions could adversely impact us and our third-party manufacturers.
+Certain of our third-party manufacturers are located outside of the US, and import materials from other countries including China to produce our products.
+The tensions between the US and other countries including China have led to a series of tariffs and sanctions being imposed on imports by the US, as well as other business restrictions.
+In response, other countries, notably China, have threatened or imposed tariffs or other trade sanctions on products manufactured in the US.
+Geopolitical developments, including changes arising as a result of the recent US presidential election, may lead to further developments with respect to the imposition or threat of imposition of trade policies, tariffs (including retaliatory tariffs), taxes and other limitations on cross-border operations.
+Such tensions could adversely impact us and our thirdparty manufacturers.
 We may not be able to maintain or renew our existing third-party manufacturing arrangements, or enter into new arrangements, on acceptable terms, or at all.
 Our third-party manufacturers could terminate or decline to renew our manufacturing arrangements based on their own business priorities, at a time that is costly or inconvenient for us.
 If we are unable to contract for the production of materials in sufficient quantity and of sufficient quality on acceptable terms, our planned clinical trials may be significantly delayed.
 Manufacturing delays could postpone the filing of our investigational new drug (IND) applications and/or the initiation or completion of clinical trials that we have currently planned or may plan in the future.